algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 - **QueueName** (the name of the SQS queue)
 - **QueueDLQName** (the name of the SQS DLQ)

-## 2. Configuring a stack in the AWS Management Console
+## 2. Configuring resources in the AWS Management Console

 **NOTE:** The steps in this section are to be completed within the <a href="https://console.aws.amazon.com/" target="_blank" rel="noreferrer noopener">AWS Management Console</a>.
 {: .notice-info}